Back

 Final Words

-At the end of the day, it’s all about your audience and how much you feel their pain.
+In the end, it’s all about your audience and how much you feel their pain.
 You need to know their pains and want to fix it for them.
-Just telling someone about your own product/service is not going to cut it because your subscribers are more than likely bombarded with offers like yours every day.
+Just telling someone about your product/service is not going to cut it because your subscribers are more than likely bombarded with offers like yours every day.

 Instead, think about ways you can relate to your audience and make a connection with them.
 Then use that as the basis for your subject line so they have a strong desire to open it.

-The content should then be interesting enough so that if they do open it, you are able to communicate effectively why you are the solution to their problem or provide something of value to them.
+The content should then be interesting enough so that if they do open it, you can communicate effectively why you are the solution to their problem or provide something of value to them.

 Social Influence